fatiando/2023-kegs/README.md

 The Fatiando a Terra project (https://www.fatiando.org) is a collection of open-source Python libraries for geophysics that cover a range of functionalities, from data download and processing to modelling and inversion.
-Each one of these libraries in the project was designed with their own scope of applications:
+Each one of the libraries in the project was designed with their own scope of applications:

 Harmonica is focused on processing and modelling gravity and